musamusakannike/musamusakannike/README.md

 # Hi there, I'm Musa Musa Kannike. 👋

 Welcome to my GitHub profile!
-I'm a passionate fullstack and mobile app developer with a focus on building beautiful, responsive, and functional web applications.
+I'm a passionate fullstack,desktop and mobile app developer with a focus on building beautiful, responsive, and functional web applications.
 Below you'll find more information about me, my skills, and my projects.

 ## 🛠 Skills